Primary tabs

 Team

-Barbara Strupp, Ph.D.
+Dr. Barbara Strupp, Ph.D.

-Professor Emeritus, Division of Nutritional Sciences
+Professor Emerita, Division of Nutritional Sciences and Department of Psychology

-Richard Canfield, Ph.D.
+Dr. Richard Canfield, Ph.D.
+Senior Research Associate

 Contact us at cholcog@cornell.edu